Accounting officer: role and responsibilities

 Trustees must appoint an accounting officer

-• They should be a senior executive leader:
+• They should be the senior executive leader:

 • In single academy trusts this should be the principal